VH1 Storytellers (Ringo Starr album): Recording

 Recorded a month before the release of Starr's new studio album Vertical Man – and performed in promotion for it – VH1 Storytellers features Starr's contemporary musical collaborator Mark Hudson (who produced the album) and Starr's current band, dubbed "the Roundheads".
 Aside from songs that appeared on Vertical Man, much of the set is devoted to Starr's Beatles and early solo successes.

 Release and reception

-This marked the last time a full length Ringo Starr album was released on cassette in the United States, according to journalist Peter Palmiere.
-However, some countries in the Far East still issue cassettes of recent Ringo Starr material including Ringo Rama, Choose Love, and Photograph: The Very Best of Ringo Starr.
+This marked the last time a full length Ringo Starr album was released on cassette in the United States until the 2020s when his EPs Zoom In, Change the World, and EP3 were all issued on the format.
+However, some countries in the Far East issued cassettes of later Ringo Starr material including Ringo Rama.

 VH1 Storytellers was released by Mercury Records in the US on 20 October 1998.
 The album failed to chart.
 Entertainment Weeklys reviewer wrote: "It's his yarns, though, that are most engaging … A nice retrospective of an under appreciated composer."